-- A Due primarily to lower retail sales driven by unfavorable weather in 2023; partially offset by higher weather-normalized demand (\$13.8M); and a decrease in transmission revenue (\$8.6M); partially offset by an increase from new Evergy Missouri West retail rates effective in January 2023 \$15.3M. - B Due primarily to a decrease in various administrative labor and employee benefits expenses primarily due to lower employee headcount in 2023 \$4.0M; a decrease in plant operating and maintenance expense related to coal fired generation \$2.1M; and a decrease in various administrative and general operating and maintenance expenses primarily due to lower regulatory amortizations as a result of Evergy Missouri West's 2022 rate case \$1.9M. - C Due primarily to a change in depreciation rates and the rebasing of plant-in-service-accounting (PISA) depreciation deferrals as a result of Evergy Missouri West's 2022 rate case effective in January 2023 (\$12.5M) and capital additions (\$6.4M). - D Due primarily to an increase in interest income primarily driven by an increase in carrying charges related to Evergy Missouri West's costs associated with the February 2021 winter weather event expected to be recovered through securitization financing \$9.8M. - E Due primarily to an increase in interest expense on short-term borrowings primarily due to higher short-term debt balances and weighted-average interest rates in 2023 (\$14.1M). - F Due primarily to lower pre-tax income in 2023 \$5.6M and flow-through items primarily driven by higher amortization of excess deferred income taxes \$4.7M.
+- A Due primarily to the deferral of revenues in the third quarter of 2022 for the refund of amounts collected from customers since December 2018 for the return on investment of the retired Sibley Station \$38.2M; and an increase from new Evergy Missouri West retail rates effective in January 2023 \$37.9M; partially offset by lower retail sales driven by unfavorable weather in 2023, partially offset by higher weather-normalized residential and commercial demand (\$28.4M); and a decrease in transmission revenue (\$13.6M). - B Due primarily to a decrease in various administrative labor and employee benefits expenses primarily due to lower employee headcount in 2023 \$5.0M; a decrease in transmission and distribution operating and maintenance expense \$3.6M; a decrease in various administrative and general operating and maintenance expenses primarily due to lower regulatory amortizations as a result of Evergy Missouri West's 2022 rate case \$3.3M; and a decrease in plant operating and maintenance expense at fossil-fuel generating units \$2.0M. - C Due primarily to a change in depreciation rates and the rebasing of plant-in-service-accounting (PISA) depreciation deferrals as a result of Evergy Missouri West's 2022 rate case effective in January 2023 (\$18.5M) and capital additions (\$9.5M). - D Due to the recording of an impairment loss on Evergy Missouri West's regulatory asset for retired generation facilities related to Sibley Unit 3 in the third quarter of 2022 \$6.0M. - E Due primarily to an increase in interest expense on short-term borrowings primarily due to higher short-term debt balances and weighted-average interest rates in 2023 (\$18.6M); and the issuance of Evergy Missouri West's \$300.0M of 5.15% First Mortgage Bonds in December 2022 (\$11.6M). - F Due primarily to flow-through items primarily driven by higher amortization of excess deferred income taxes \$7.1M.

-The Notes to Evergy Missouri West's Unaudited Consolidated Financial Statements for the period ended June 30, 2023 should be read in conjunction with this financial information.
+The Notes to Evergy Missouri West's Unaudited Consolidated Financial Statements for the period ended September 30, 2023 should be read in conjunction with this financial information.